meijer-jeroen/contingent-evolution-2020/README.md

 ```

 ## VirtualMicrobes
-VirtualMicrobes is available at https://bitbucket.org/thocu/virtual-microbes/
 This study used VirtualMicrobes v0.2.5 which is archived at https://doi.org/10.5281/zenodo.3840463 and available for download there.
+Information about VirtualMicrobes is available at https://bitbucket.org/thocu/virtual-microbes/

 ## Data
 Raw data is available at https://doi.org/10.5281/zenodo.3840463

 ## License